discordianfish/neural-style/README.md

 `-style_image starry_night.jpg,the_scream.jpg`.

-Note that paths to images should not contain the `~` character to represent your home directory; you should instead use a relative path or a full absolute path.

 **Options**:
 * `-image_size`: Maximum side length (in pixels) of of the generated image.
 Default is 512.
 * `-style_blend_weights`: The weight for blending the style of multiple style images, as a